 The WSU Extension Master Gardener Program is open to everyone with an interest in gardening and a willingness to use their knowledge, experience and enthusiasm to make a positive impact on our local community.

 In Benton and Franklin Counties, training is held annually during the winter and early spring starting in mid-January.
-For 2017, applications are due by January 18th, with classes to begin January 24th, 2017.
-Classes are four hours in length and are usually on Tuesday afternoons from late January until the first week of May.
+For 2018, applications are due by January 2, 2018, with classes to begin January 23rd, 2018.
+Classes are three hours in length and are usually on Tuesday afternoons from late January until the first week of May.
 Forty to fifty new volunteers typically apply to participate in the program each year.

 The Master Gardener core curriculum includes modules in:

 - basic botany and horticulture

 - principles of pest management

 - integrated pest management & pesticide safety